Diving bell: Breathing gas distribution

 Breathing gas supplies for the bell comprise a primary gas supply, a reserve gas supply and an emergency gas supply carried on the bell.
-The divers will also carry bailout gas in scuba cylinders, or as a semi-closed circuit rebreather, sufficient to get them back to the bellin the event of an umbilical supply failure.
+The divers will also carry bailout gas in scuba cylinders, or as a semi-closed circuit rebreather, sufficient to get them back to the bell in the event of an umbilical supply failure.

 Primary gas, or main gas supply may be compressed air, which is usually supplied by a low pressure breathing air compressor, or mixed gas, which is usually provided in manifolded clusters of high-pressure storage cylinders, commonly referred to as "quads".
 Primary gas is connected to the main gas panel throughout the diving operation except when it fails or a problem is being corrected, during which time the divers are switched over to reserve gas.

 Reserve gas, or secondary gas, which is connected to the main gas panel and available for immediate use by opening the supply valve, may also be supplied by low pressure compressor, or from high pressure storage.
 It has the same composition as the main gas supply.

 Decompression gas, when used, is also supplied via the main gas panel.
 It may be the same gas as the primary gas, or an oxygen enriched mixture, or pure oxygen.
 Gas switching for in-water decompression in a wet bell is not the preferred procedure for commercial diving, as the entire breathing gas delivery system must be oxygen clean, and as a decompression chamber is required on site when a specified limit of obligatory decompression is planned, it is more convenient to do surface decompression on oxygen (SurDO_{2}) in the chamber.
 The relative safety of surface decompression and in-water decompression is uncertain.
 Both procedures are accepted by health and safety regulatory bodies.